 Replies to enquiries sent to buyers

-At this stage your conveyancer will reply to the buyer with replies to their initial enquiries, based on the additional information you provided.
+Your conveyancer will reply to the buyer’s initial enquiries, based on the additional information you provided.
+Additional enquiries may be raised by the buyer’s conveyancer at this stage.

 Signed contract received from client

-Your conveyancer will have received the signed contract from the buyer in readiness for exchange.
+Your conveyancer will receive the signed contract from the buyer in readiness for exchange.

 All parties agree on a completion date and contracts are formally exchanged.
 At this point both parties are legally committed to the transaction.

-Once you have vacated your property on completion day, you must make arrangements to hand over the keys (usually via the estate agent).
-The buyer’s conveyancer will send the proceeds of sale to your conveyancer and they will arrange for the keys to be released to the buyer.
+Once you have vacated your property on completion day, you must make arrangements to hand over the keys (usually via your estate agent).
+The buyer’s conveyancer will send the purchase funds to your conveyancer and once received the keys will be released to the buyer.

-Your conveyancer sends the title deeds and transfer deed to the buyer’s conveyancer together with an undertaking to use the proceeds of sale to pay off any existing mortgage.
+Your conveyancer sends the title deeds and transfer deed to the buyer’s conveyancer together with an undertaking to use the funds received to repay any existing mortgage.

-Your Conveyancer then pays the estate agent (if one was used), repays the amount owing to the existing mortgage lender (if applicable) and takes payment for their Conveyancing service costs.
+Your conveyancer then pays the estate agent (if one was used), repays the amount owing to the existing mortgage lender (if applicable) and takes payment for their conveyancing service costs.
+Any surplus will be paid to you, if not being used for another purchase by you.